react-bratus/react-bratus/packages/bratus-cli/README.md

 ## Changelog

+- 3.2.0
+  - Implemented Interactive Minimap
+  - Supports scroll and drag.
+  - Components are highlighted when hovering over them.
+  - Minimap can be hidden or displayed with a button click.
 - 3.1.0
   - Reintroducing help panel.
   - Now contains information about the different visualizations of the nodes and the edges.